Compiled by the Road Trip Alberta team

 - Banff Sedan – For those looking to travel from Calgary to Lake Louise with a group or a big family, they have busses with room for up to 24 people!
 Private sedans start at $477.

 - Taxis are always an option, of course, and are easily found in the big city!
 Note that it can cost approximately $300 for a one-way journey.

 - Uber is in Calgary, however, consider that drivers may not be willing or capable to make the drive and the price is close to what a taxi would cost for just one way.

 - Consider Poparide.com, where you can basically catch a ride with someone already going!
-You can select your driver based on your luggage and equipment requirements (if you are traveling with skis, bikes, etc).
-Poparide charges per seat so you have an opportunity to meet other visitors if you are traveling solo to Lake Louise.
+You can select your driver based on your luggage and equipment requirements (if you are travelling with skis, bikes, etc).
+Poparide charges per seat so you have an opportunity to meet other visitors if you are travelling solo to Lake Louise.